PaperSubmission-3/Context-Aware-Feature-Imputation-Disentanglement/README.md

 ## Replicating Outcome Prediction Results
-To replicate any of our outcome prediction results, you only need to run the outcome prediction module in BEEP, which can be done using the following command:
+To replicate any of our outcome prediction results, you only need to run the outcome prediction module in SAOC, which can be done using the following command:

 ```
 python run_outcome_prediction.py